qur786/jquery-projects/README.md

 # Mini-Projects

-# This repository contains all the mini projects that i have done in different languages and technologies.I enjoy doing such projects because it gives me time to experiment little things
+This repository serves as a showcase of my mini projects developed in various languages and technologies.
+I find these projects invaluable for experimentation and skill enhancement.

-List of Projects :
+## Project List:
-* jQuey Image Slider
+- jQuery Image Slider
-* jQuery YouTube Searching and video Player
+- jQuery YouTube Searching and Video Player
-* jQuery FAQ Page
+- jQuery FAQ Page

-***
+---

-## jQuery YouTube Searching and video Player
+## jQuery YouTube Searching and Video Player

 ### Screenshots
 #### First Search Page